writethedocs/www/docs/conf/sponsorship/prospectus.rst

 inclusive.
 Talk to us about sponsoring travel and/or registration expenses for an attendee who wouldn’t otherwise be able to attend.

-Lanyard (€2,500)
+Lanyard
 ----------------

-Have your branded lanyard at the conference.
-Sponsor must provide lanyards with company logo.
+Provide your branded lanyard for our name tags.

-Writing Day (€3,000)
+Writing Day
 --------------------

 Sponsor the Writing Day on Sunday, where we get together to help improve documentation of lots of projects.
-This includes:

--  Signage around the Writing Day venue thanking you for the food & venue

--  Special mentions by conference organizers throughout the conference
+-  Host a sponsored workshop or Writing Day session

-Party (€3,500)
+Party
 --------------

 Sponsoring the party will bring joy to all the attendees, and provide a